ibm-cloud-docs/cloud-object-storage/basics/expiry.md

 # Delete stale data with expiration rules
 {: #expiry}

-An expiration rule deletes objects after a defined period.
+An expiration rule deletes objects after a defined period (from the object creation date).

 You can set the lifecycle for objects by using the web console, REST API, and third-party tools that are integrated with {{site.data.keyword.cos_full_notm}}.